43 Father's Day Trivia Questions [With Answers]

 Answer: Washington.
 The first observance took place in Spokane, Washington, on June 19, 1910.

-People reach for New York or Massachusetts.
-That’s where most U.S. holidays seem to start.
-Washington State is the right answer.
-The day even has a state historical marker.
+New York and Massachusetts pull most of the guesses, because that’s where U.S. holidays tend to get born.
+Not this one.
+Washington State is correct, and the day even has its own state historical marker.
 Sonora Dodd lived in Spokane until her death in 1978 at age 96.

 4. What inspired Sonora Dodd to propose Father’s Day?
 (Medium)